seppestas/maclike-windows-keyboard-layout/README.md

 But it's best to double check the "Layout Text" value before removal.

+On Windows 11 (or possibly depending on some Windows policy) it looks like the dll file is not removed upon uninstalation, preventing a new version from being installed.
+Removing the dll file manualy after uninstalation resolves this.

+The dll file is called mac-ansi.dll or mac-iso.dll and is typically located in C:\Windows\System32.

+Possibly, this is caused by the keyboard layout still being used.

 For more info see ["How do I remove a keyboard layout" on MSDN][remove-layout].

 [MacOS dead keys]: https://support.apple.com/en-ie/guide/mac-help/mh27474/mac